DanArthur99/Milestone.Project.4/README.md

 ![Entity Relationship Diagram](media/database-schema.png)

-This entity relationship was auto generated using Pgadmin.
-It includes all relationships between models in the entire site date, including ones made by me, and the django and allauth models.
+This entity relationship was generated using Pgadmin.
+It includes all relationships between models in the entire site database, including ones made by me, and the django and allauth models.

 ## Deployment & Local Development